 The matter is that all of the applications for Windows are built for processors with so-called x86 architecture, while the systems, mentioned above can be used within a lot more variety of processors.
-For example, there is a type of processors with ARM architecture.
+For example, there is a type of processor with ARM architecture.
 They are also very popular and widely spread among professionals, who prefer to use this energy sufficient and cheap x86 alternative.

 But the main problem the ARM users usually face is that x86 applications they normally need to be run on their ARM devices aren’t compatible with them!
 And here comes Wine to solve the problem.

 But actually, wine can’t bring happiness all alone.
-It has to work with some kind of an emulator.
-In fact, Wine can only launch a software within Linux x86 environment, but itself needs this environment to be emulated on the hardware.
+It has to work with some kind of emulator.
+In fact, Wine can only launch software within a Linux x86 environment, but itself needs this environment to be emulated on the hardware.
 To emulate this Linux x86 environment we have to use a professional x86 emulator that can make it up on ARM-based devices.

 So, below, I am going to introduce my instructions on how to install Wine on Raspberry Pi and use it with one of the latest version of an emulator.
 I’ll use the screenshots for you to better understand the process.

 By the way, in my projects, I need to use virtual servers quite often.
 Luckily, I've found one of the cheapest solutions with surprisingly stable work and great uptime.
 Check out RUVDS.
 They've got servers on CentOS, Debian, Ubuntu, Windows Server 2012 and Windows Server 2016.
 The cheapest one on Ubuntu can cost as little as $0.6 per month (1 x 2.0 Hz CPU, 0.5 Gb RAM and 10 GB SSD).
 The only thing - they've forgotten to translate several pieces of description texts on their landing page, but it's OK.
 Servers still work great! =)